zsq978663747/Documentation/BOSCoreTechnicalWhitePaper.md

 In order to reduce risks, a node only obtains connectable node information from existing nodes in the configuration file, and does not automatically create connections without restriction.

-### Payment Limit

-BOS fully considers the actual usage scenarios for ordinary users.
-For DApp or Scatter plug-ins, you need to import the active key of the account.
-This high-privilege private key can control all the balances of the account, which will be high-security risks for users.

-BOS enhances the system contract and provides an interface that can set maximum limit for the active key each day or each deal.
-Once the user has set a limit, the time they encounter a malicious DApp, they can minimize their losses.
-The active key user with the limit set can be relatively safe to import into the DApp, and then get a smoother payment experience, avoiding frequent calls to the wallet application for authorization.

 # Ecological Model